 LEAP has long been concerned about the loss of Sabah’s biodiversity and has supported initiatives to conserve threatened and endangered species such as the Critically Endangered Sunda Pangolin (Manis javanica).

-In 2014 LEAP helped initiate the Pangolin Conservation Working Group comprising NGOs and relevant government departments.
-In September 2017 Sunda Pangolins were upgraded to Totally Protected species under Schedule 1 of the Sabah Wildlife Conservation Enactment.
-LEAP has also supported the work of local pangolin researcher Elisa Panjang through input into design and distribution of pangolin conservation awareness materials and sharing of news articles in the press.
+In 2014 LEAP helped initiate the Pangolin Conservation Working Group comprising NGOs and relevant government departments and in September 2017 the Sunda Pangolin was upgraded to a Totally Protected species under Schedule 1 of the Sabah Wildlife Conservation Enactment 1997.